ramon-calou/SpringBoot/README.md

 # SpringBoot - POC

-It's an POC project using Spring Boot, Spring MVC and Thymeleaf.
+It's an POC project using Spring Boot, Spring MVC, Thymeleaf, AJAX Request's and JPQL Queries.

 In this project,  i implemented a reverse ajax using DWR(Direct Web Remoting), which is a Java library that allows server to send and Ajax requests to the client side.